Where Does the Airtightness Layer Go?

 - Eliminates the immediate and continuous need to replace energy leaking via infiltration/exfiltration pathways

-- Aids in maintenance of the internal surface temperature above the dew point temperature, thereby avoiding condensation forming on internal surfaces
+- Aids in the maintenance of the internal surface temperature above the dew point temperature, thereby avoiding condensation forming on internal surfaces

-- The vapour control element of INTELLO also prevents moisture flow into the structure through diffusion during winter conditions while allowing moisture out in summer conditions
+- The vapour control element of INTELLO® also prevents moisture flow into the structure through diffusion during winter conditions while allowing moisture out in summer conditions

 Known performance vs guesswork

 There is no place for guesswork.
 That should be clear from the previous article.
 Using hygrothermal analysis is a very cheap way of predicting building enclosure and materials performance, and is much cheaper than remediation work.
-There are some simple construction methods we employ with the INTELLO vapour control membrane that do not need further hygrothermal analysis to know they are ‘safe’ ways of building for a large majority of our climates in New Zealand.
+There are some simple construction methods we employ with the INTELLO® vapour control membrane that does not need further hygrothermal analysis to know they are ‘safe’ ways of building for a large majority of our climates in New Zealand.

-The results of predicting hygrothermal performance before you build are dry durable buildings, and dry durable occupants.
+The results of predicting hygrothermal performance before you build are dry durable buildings and dry durable occupants.